 Subscribe to my YouTube channel

-Silvermine Bay Waterfall
+Explore The Silvermine Waterfall

-Silvermine Bay Cave
+Visit The Silvermine Cave

 A short climb above the waterfall lies the Silvermine Bay Cave.
 The cave was once a place of silver production, and that’s how the area (and the hill) got its name.